ArnavGupta-codes/AI-Powered-Code-Quality-Reviewer/README.md

 - Expanded score range from 60-72 to 14-91
 - 5-fold cross-validation for more reliable metrics
 - 700 estimator Random Forest (improved from 500)
+- Web interface for easy file uploads
+- Deployment-ready with Procfile and runtime configuration

 See SOLUTION_SUMMARY.md for details.